-- Integration with Slack to make communication even more smooth.
+Integration with Slack to make communication even more smooth.

 - Multiple workspaces for more than one team to collaborate seamlessly.

 - Multiple views and filter options to manage and search for projects, tasks, and issues, etc.

-Pro plan is priced at $1 per user/month with an annual billing plan.
+- Pro plan starting at $1 per user/month with an annual billing plan.

 - Unlimited tasks and meetings